mongodb-labs/full-stack-fastapi-mongodb/{{cookiecutter.project_slug}}/README.md

 that means that you are in a `bash` session inside your container, as a `root` user, under the `/app` directory.

 ### Backend tests

+> NOTE: Tests have not been updated on the current version, so these are likely to fail.

 To test the backend run: